Avelanda/maplibre-native/docs/mdbook/src/profiling/tracy-profiling.md

 Placed after an OpenGL context is created.

 ##### `MLN_TRACE_ALLOC_TEXTURE(id, size)` and `MLN_TRACE_FREE_TEXTURE(id)`
-Records a read-only texture allocation, and deallocation
+Records a read-only texture allocation, and deallocation.

 ##### `MLN_TRACE_ALLOC_RT(id, size)` and `MLN_TRACE_FREE_RT(id)`
-Records a render target texture allocation, and deallocation
+Records a render target texture allocation, and deallocation.

 ##### `MLN_TRACE_ALLOC_VERTEX_BUFFER(id, size)` and `MLN_TRACE_FREE_VERTEX_BUFFER(id)`
-Records a buffer allocation, and deallocation- that is intended to be used as a read-only vertex buffer
+Records a buffer allocation, and deallocation- that is intended to be used as a read-only vertex buffer.

 ##### `MLN_TRACE_ALLOC_INDEX_BUFFER(id, size)` and `MLN_TRACE_FREE_INDEX_BUFFER(id)`
-Record a buffer allocation, and deallocation- that is intended to be used as a read-only index buffer
+Record a buffer allocation, and deallocation- that is intended to be used as a read-only index buffer.

 ##### `MLN_TRACE_ALLOC_CONST_BUFFER(id, size)` and `MLN_TRACE_FREE_CONST_BUFFER(id)`
-Records a buffer allocation, and deallocation- that is intended to be used as a constant buffer
+Records a buffer allocation, and deallocation- that is intended to be used as a constant buffer.

 #### Usage example on Linux and Windows